centaretraining/azuretraining/03-azure-sql.md

 In SQL Server Management, here are the connection options you'll need:

 Server Type: Database Engine
-Servername: <your server name>.database.windows.net(example lunch-server-dje.database.windows.net)
+Servername: [Your CMUTUAL user name]-lunch-sql.database.windows.net (example shk6756-lunch-sql.database.windows.net)
 Authentication: SQL Server Authentication
-Login: <The username you made>
+Login: lunchadmin
-Password: <The password you made>
+Password: %Lunch4U!

 You'll get a prompt to login to Azure to add your IP address to the firewall.
 Enter your login and follow the prompts.